 Make your own fertilisers

-Not only do nettles help natural predators, they also make a wonderful natural fertiliser so you don’t have to rely on any chemical-laden liquids.
+Nettles make a wonderful natural fertiliser which means you don’t have to rely on any chemical-laden liquids.
 Here’s how:

 You will need: